hsumanto/rsa/doc/eclipse_setup.md

 Tomcat and GDAL.
 If you skipped ahead and imported the projects first, there will be compilation errors until Tomcat and GDAL are set up (see above).

+## Database Connection Settings

+Ensure RSA has been configured to use the right database and storage pool.
+Refer to the database configuration section of the [manual installation][mi] guide.

+1. Copy `SpatialCubeService/config/*.SAMPLE`: remove the `.SAMPLE` prefix, and customise the contents (e.g. set passwords).
+1. Do the same for `StorageManager/config/*.SAMPLE`.
+1. Do the same for `CmdClient/config/*.SAMPLE`.

 At this point, you should be able to run the tests and command line client (see `org.vpac.ndg.cli.Client`).
 Read on for instructions for setting up the web services.